henomis/lingoose/CONTRIBUTING.md

 ### Improving The Documentation

 LinGoose could always use more documentation, whether as part of the official LinGoose docs, in docstrings, or even on the web in blog posts, articles, and such.

+## Policy on unattended Pull Requests

+As part of our commitment to maintaining an active and collaborative development environment, it's important for pull requests (PRs) to receive timely attention and feedback.
+PRs left unattended for an extended period can impede progress and create bottlenecks in the development process.

+Therefore, if a PR remains unapproved and unmodified following a review for an extended period, the author of the PR reserves the right to implement the suggested modifications at their discretion.

+The specific duration of time before this policy is enacted may vary depending on the circumstances and urgency of the changes.
+However, as a general guideline, a reasonable timeframe for review and action might be 2 weeks.

+This policy aims to ensure the continued progress of the project while respecting the contributions and efforts of all team members.
+It encourages timely collaboration and feedback while preventing PRs from stagnating indefinitely.

+If you anticipate being unable to review or address a PR within the specified timeframe, please communicate this with the team to avoid invoking this policy unnecessarily.

 ## Styleguides